balderdashy/skipper-disk/README.md

 });
 ```

-For more detailed usage information and a full list of available options, see the Skipper repo, especially the section on "[https://github.com/balderdashy/skipper#uploading-files-to-disk](Uploading to Local Disk)".
+For more detailed usage information and a full list of available options, see the Skipper repo, especially the ["options section"](https://github.com/balderdashy/skipper#options).

 ## Contribute